 They are teamed now with another married Durban couple – Nicky Knott, daughter of the late singer-guitarist and show producer Stuart Mey, and her husband, guitarist Dave Knott.
 Rounding out the cast are jovial musical director Evan Cullum, who is as strong on vocals as he is on keyboards, and ubiquitous, multi-instrumentalist Andy Turrell, who here is on bass.

-Together they present a show which, if it came over as a tad under-rehearsed on opening night this week, certainly kept the audience happy and whooping for more by the finale.
+Together they present a show which, if it came over as a tad under-rehearsed on opening night in Kloof some time ago, certainly kept the audience happy and whooping for more by the finale.

 Making use of occasional picture montages of artists featured on the programme, all beamed on a large screen to the left of the stage, the show offers a loose narration celebrating famous pianists – generally considered nerdy; the least likely musicians to “pull the chicks”, we are told.

 MC and lead female vocalist Nicky appears a little shy and self-conscious at times, coming across as quite wooden alongside the uber-exuberant Ofentse, but she has a sweet voice, at best here with Alicia Keys’s If I Ain’t Got You and a rendition of Queen’s Somebody to Love.

 I can’t say I was impressed with the show’s shrill and awkward presentation of Elton John’s Goodbye Yellow Brick Road, however – a duet by Nicky and Kirsty, who is making her vocal debut in this show and also gets to sing a bit of Billy Joel’s Piano Man.

 The stars of this production are the animated Ofentse and Evan, Ofentse being particularly good on upbeat numbers that include Ray Charles’s Hallelujah, I Love Her So, Little Richard’s Good Golly, Miss Molly and Stevie Wonder’s Signed, Sealed, Delivered.